 First step, answering to the second item listed, would be to provide the Library with full access to the computer lab, room 126, along with sufficient staffing to monitor the lab when the Library is open.

-Next step, would be to find a different space for the Library or redesign the Library‘s half of the 1st floor taking over the whole side of the floor, knocking out walls, and adding additional shelving, a reserve room large enough to accommodate the reserves collection, and/or a multimedia room to accommodate viewing of videos etc.; this would also require additional staffing.
+Next step, would be to find a different space for the Library or redesign the Library‘s half of the 1st floor taking over the whole side of the floor, knocking out walls, and adding additional shelving, a reserve room large enough to accommodate the reserves collection, and/or a multimedia room to accommodate viewing of videos, etc.; this would also require additional staffing.